 In all services the Council seeks to be responsive to changing needs.
-The Council also operates a number of facilities on a fee for service basis.
+The Council also operates several facilities on a fee for service basis.
 These provide important community benefits while also generating revenue for services and projects of benefit to the district.